Collaborative Programs with Other Colleges and Universities

 All programs in music are conducted jointly by Case Western Reserve University and the Cleveland Institute of Music (CIM), and provide the intimacy and specialization of a professional conservatory, together with the resources of a comprehensive university.

 Private music lessons can be arranged through the Department of Music in collaboration with the Cleveland Institute of Music.
 Students interested in pursuing this opportunity must obtain a permit from the Music Department in Haydn Hall to enroll for credit in Applied Music.
-Charges for private lessons will be covered by the full tuition rate for music and music education majors only.
-All other students will pay an additional fee.
+Charges for private lessons are covered by the full tuition rate for music and music education majors only.
+All other students pay an additional fee.

 Students pursuing a major in music or music education take music theory and lessons at the Cleveland Institute of Music, and take music history and other liberal arts and music education courses at Case Western Reserve University.
 Students pursuing the Bachelor or Arts degree with a major in music or the Bachelor of Science in Music Education degree apply to and enroll in Case Western Reserve University, while students seeking the Bachelor of Music degree apply to and enroll in the Cleveland Institute of Music.